 The Inspiring Young Women Awards came of age in 2010 after 18 years of celebrating amazing female achievement.
 To mark the anniversary, its founder Jacqueline Hughes-Lundy launched The Inspiring Young Women Foundation to support the winners of The Inspiring Young Women Award.

 The Award, which is open to 16-25-year-olds, hopes to inspire the next generation by recognising those young women who have beaten the odds to achieve their dream; been inspirational to others; set up businesses or are overcoming obstacles to pursue their career.
-Initially, The Foundation will fund an annual bursary of £1,000 for the Inspiring Young Woman award winner.
-The future aim is to allocate funds to a wider audience in this age group once funds have reached sustainable levels.
-It is hoped the first non-award winner bursary will be made in 2016.
+Initially, The Foundation funds an annual bursary of £1,000 for the Inspiring Young Woman award winner.

 The Inspiring Young Women Foundation is administered by Cheshire Community Foundation.
 Charity number: 1143711